Customer Service Questions

 What are PFAS?

 PFAS are manufactured chemicals that have been used in industry and consumer products worldwide since the 1940s.
 The most widely used are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
-PFAS are not naturally found in drinking water, but are widely used in many consumer goods.
+PFAS are not naturally found in drinking water but are widely used in many consumer goods.

-They have been used in non-stick cookware, water-repellent clothing, paper packaging for food, stain resistant fabrics and carpets, personal care products, some firefighting foams, and products that resist grease, water, and oil.
+They have been used in non-stick cookware, water-repellent clothing, paper packaging for food, stain-resistant fabrics and carpets, personal care products, some firefighting foams, and products that resist grease, water, and oil.

 How does PFAS enter our waterways?

 During production and use, PFAS can migrate into the soil, water, and air.
-Most PFAS (including PFOA and PFOS) do not breakdown, so they remain in the environment.
+Most PFAS (including PFOA and PFOS) do not break down, so they remain in the environment.
 According to EPA’s analysis, 20% of an individual’s exposure comes from drinking water.
 The remaining 80 percent of exposure comes from consumer goods.

-Current EPA Proposed Rule
+Final EPA PFAS Rule

 EPA’s health advisory level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure (70 years).
 Health advisories look at lifetime exposure and consider other sources of PFAS exposure, such as consumer products.

+The standards are measured in ppt (part per trillion).
 For perspective, one part per trillion in water is equivalent to one drop of water in an Olympic size pool, or one second in 32,800 years.

 What’s Next?